betaglot/plantabeta/docs/reference/Via/ViaTeori/Overview.md

 - ViaComplexity.Low (R.C-)
     - LadderVia is Via.Complexity.Low (Via.C-) since all ViaSurfaces are clearly visible and it’s clear how to Grip them.
-    - MotoClimbing is all about creating ComplexMoto on Simple Vias.
+    - MoveClimbing is all about creating ComplexMove on Simple Vias.

 - ViaIntensity.High (R.C+)
-    - A Laddervia can have HighIntensityMoto if you don’t use all the viaSurfaces.
+    - A Laddervia can have HighIntensityMove if you don’t use all the viaSurfaces.
     - SkipHold

 ## Competition.DifficultyScore